thorgilman/corda-HospitalizeFlowException-example/README.md

 # HospitalizeFlowException CorDapp
 This CorDapp contains information and examples on how to utilize HospitalizeFlowException.
-A video explaining the flows seen in this repository can be found here: https://www.youtube.com/watch?v=RDQ4Pdb0RLs&feature=youtu.be.
+A video explaining the flows found in this repository can be found here: https://www.youtube.com/watch?v=RDQ4Pdb0RLs&feature=youtu.be.

 # Using this CorDapp
 This CorDapp contains workflows in both java & kotlin that utilize HospitalizeFlowException.
-1) FlowThatGetsHospitalized
+1) *FlowThatGetsHospitalized*:
     This flow will always throw a HospitalizeFlowException, sending this flow to the flow hospital.
-2) FlowThatPerformsSuspendableOperation
+2) *FlowThatPerformsSuspendableOperation*:
-    This flow works in tandum with the new Corda await() feature.
+    This flow works in tandem with the new Corda await() feature.
 It will throw an exception if the external resource (the Bitcoin README) is unavailable.
     If you'd like to force it to throw a flow exception you can test this by disconnecting your machine from the internet.

-To deploy this CorDapp you can first run `./gradlew deployNodes` and then `./workflows-java/build/nodes/runnodes` or `./workflows-kotlin/build/nodes/runnodes`
+To deploy this CorDapp you must first run `./gradlew deployNodes` and then `./workflows-java/build/nodes/runnodes` or `./workflows-kotlin/build/nodes/runnodes`

 # What is the flow hospital?
 The flow hospital is a node service that manages flows that have encountered certain errors.